-Maximus' website has many features that allow enrollees and enrollee representatives, plan sponsors and physicians or other prescribers to obtain information regarding the Medicare Part D reconsideration process.
+Maximus' website has many features that allow enrollees, enrollee representatives, plan sponsors, and physicians or other prescribers to obtain information regarding the Medicare Part D reconsideration process.
 To access Maximus' website, use the link titled "Maximus Part D Appeals website" in the "Related Links" section below.
 Also provided in the "Related Links" section below is a link to the Medicare Reconsideration Part D QIC Manual (click on the "Part D QIC Manual" link).

 How the IRE Processes Reconsideration Requests

-Once the request is received by the IRE, it must make its decision and provide notice of its decision as quickly as the enrollee's health requires, but no later than 72 hours (for expedited requests) or 7 calendar days (for standard requests) from receipt of the request.
-For expedited reconsiderations, initial notice may be provided orally, so long as a written follow-up notice is mailed to the enrollee within 3 calendar days of the oral notification.
+Once the request is received by the IRE, the IRE must make its decision and provide notice of its decision as quickly as the enrollee's health requires, but no later than 72 hours for expedited requests or 7 calendar days for standard requests from receipt of the request.
+For expedited reconsiderations, initial notice may be provided verbally, so long as a written follow-up notice is mailed to the enrollee within 3 calendar days of the verbal notification.